ES-3508/nodejs-practice/README.md

-# nodejs-practice
-Practice guide for node js for beginners

 # Node.js Practice Guide

 This guide is designed to help new developers get started with Node.js by providing a step-by-step approach to learning the basics.
 You'll begin with simple console logging and progress through variables, arrays, object manipulation, and asynchronous programming.